-The Group leases various land, pachinko and pachislot halls, equipment and motor vehicles.
+The Group leases various land, pachinko and pachislot halls, leasehold improvements, equipment and computer software.
 Rental contracts are typically made for fixed periods of 3 to 25 years but may have extension options as described below.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.